sorskoot/sorskoot-website/content/blog/2024/2024-10-02-on-the-fly-meshes.md

 Hello Coders! 👾

 I was working on a project in Wonderland Engine today and wanted to create a mesh at runtime.
-It's a very powerfull feature, but might seem a bit complicated at first.
+It's a very powerful feature, but might seem a bit complicated at first.
 So, let me walk you through a simple example of creating a mesh.
 Generating geometry on the fly is incredibly useful for all kinds of effects.

 Here’s the code and a breakdown of what it does: